 If a person wishes to be known by a different name they are entitled to change their name at any time.
-They can change their forename and/or surname, add names or rearrange their existing names.
+They can change their title, forename and/or surname, add names or rearrange their existing names.
 In Scotland there is no set legal procedure that they must follow in order to change a name.
 They can simply start using the new name.

 People who are exploring their gender identity, and trans people who have not transitioned, usually just informally use a different name among certain friends – in a similar way as the many non-trans people who use a shortened version of a longer name among friends.
 It is perfectly legal for any trans person to use two different names (as long as they are not doing so to defraud anyone) and to have some documents in each name.

 Trans people often permanently change their name on their official documents once they have reached the stage in their transition where they are living full-time as the gender which matches their gender identity.

 Although anyone can change their name informally, there are some circumstances, such as applying for a passport or getting a bank account switched into their new name, when formal written evidence of the change of name is required.